freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/nest-one-array-within-another-array.english.md

 // Example
 var ourArray = [["the universe", 42], ["everything", 101010]];

-// Only change code below this line. var myArray = [];
+// Only change code below this line var myArray = [];

 ```